anodynos/uRequire/readme.md

           helper.js
 </pre>

 The src/ directory is said to be your 'bundle root', in urequire terms.
 It's what you would set `baseUrl` to in requirejs, if your modules were in pure AMD format.
 All absolute dependencies (those not starting with `./`, `../` or `/`) would be relative to this bundle root, eg 'Application' or 'views/PersonView'.
-Every UMD file is aware of its location in the bundle and uses it in various ways, such as resolving paths, looking for 'requirejs.config.json', resolving baseUrl/paths & webRoot etc.
+Every UMD file is aware of its location in the bundle and uses it in various ways, such as resolving paths, looking for 'requirejs.config.json', resolving baseUrl/paths & webRootMap etc.

 Now say your `views/PersonView.js` is